ArezoShakeri/MultiConAD/README.md

 Preprocessing_text/text_cleaning_Chinese.py, text_cleaning_English.py, text_cleaning_Greek.py, text_cleaning_Spanish.py: Used to preprocess text in each language.
 Translation/translation_all_language.py: Create a translation column for all non-English datasets and add the translation.

+Translation/translation_all_language.py: Translating all non-English data to English using GPT4.